Skip to content

 Unclassified version of Document 3:9 (2023–2024) / Published Introduction of Norway's new fighter aircraft F-35

-The Ministry of Defense has done too little, too late to introduce the new F-35 fighter jets.
-The target of full operational capability in 2025 is not going to be achieved and budgeting has been unrealistic.
+The Ministry of Defence has done too little, too late to introduce the new F-35 fighter jets.
+The target of reaching full operational capability in 2025 is not going to be achieved and budgeting has been unrealistic.
 The Office of the Auditor General of Norway strongly criticises the Ministry.

 Brief background